 Assessment Details Weight (%) Pass Mark

-Assessment 1: Exercise 50 40%
+Assessment 1: Exercise 50 1

-Assessment 2: Exercise 50 40%
+Assessment 2: Exercise 50 1

 The assessment pattern deviates from UHI guidelines on word count (approx. 2500 to 3000 words word at SCQF level 7) as students are expected to submit assessments as propositional calculus, where the idea is to get rid of words altogether.

-UV508001: Knowledge: A Philosophical Analysis.
-Module leader: Dr Innes Visage
+UV508001: Knowledge: A Philosophical Analysis (20 credits): Innes Visage